 The wonderful thing about life is even if you feel your world is coming to a halt, the earth will still continue to spin.

 The sun eventually came out, the days became longer and the flowers started to bloom.
 In the springtime, my residency permit was granted and work closely followed.
 I discovered the right people to spend my time with and the right activities to spend my time on.
 Summer soon arrived and travel became my new obsession.
 I made huge strides with my side projects and hobbies.
-My German improved immensely and I regained my independence.
+My language skills improved immensely and I regained my independence.
 I had finally found my place on this side of the world.

 Maybe it wasn’t so much of a lesson, but rather something that finally sinks in when you step out into the world.
 You will be fine.
 Life is good sometimes and bad others.
 You just gotta keep going and get through the bad times, because the good times will always be waiting ahead for you.